Research

 In the field of organisational research I am focused mainly on theory building, organisation theory (OMT) and organisational psychology (IOP, OB), with a special stress on routines, capabilities and micro-foundations of Organisational Behavior.
 My approach to these topics remains within the bounded resources paradigm.
 I also work on theory building drawing strongly from the philosophy of science and knowledge management.

-I have just completed research project Intentionality of organizational routines sponsored by National Science Centre Poland, (Grant No. 2018/29/B/HS4/01824).
-The goal of the 3-year project was to elaborate a conceptual model of intentionality for routine actions and explore how the extant routines literature deals with the problem of intentionality on a terminological level.
-Brief description of the project can be found HERE.
-The agenda allowed to produce a few articles published in top-tier journals (not only in the field of management, but also in philosophy).
+I recently completed a research project: Intentionality of organizational routines sponsored by the National Science Centre Poland, (Grant No. 2018/29/B/HS4/01824).
+The agenda allowed my team to produce a few articles published in top-tier journals (not only in the field of management, but also in philosophy).

-In the terrain of action theory I draw inspirations from various fields – from the philosophy of science, history of philosophy of action (Kotarbiński, Davidson) through theories of rationality, reasons for action and decision theory to cognitive and social psychology.
+In the terrain of action theory, I draw inspirations from various fields – from the philosophy of science, history of philosophy of action (Kotarbiński, Davidson) through theories of rationality, reasons for action and decision theory to cognitive and social psychology.
 Highlighted themes are: effectiveness, intentions/planning, automaticity, cooperation, resource-boundedness.
-I also explore issues related to micro-macro explanations.
+I also explore issues related to mechanistic explanations.

 Work-in-progress: